Learn in depth and practice via this 2-day course how to convert requirements information into effective requirements specifications.

 This course is strongly activity oriented throughout.
 The techniques of specification writing, which are taught have been used to great effect in scenarios, which include acquisition, supply, product definition (both hardware and software), enterprise internal projects, business analysis and engineering projects of diverse types, large and small.

-Each delegate will be provided with:
+Each participant will be provided with:

 - comprehensive course notes